-Hold the garden spray at a 45-degree angle to avoid damaging the pleats of the filter.
+Hold the garden spray at a 45-degree angle to avoid damaging the filter’s pleats.
 Spray between the pleats to flush any stuck debris, dirt, grime and other residues out.
 Also, you can opt for a fine brush to reach between the pleats and remove any crust or debris.

 Step 4 — Soak In TSP Solution

 This is the step where you will finally use the plastic trash can and TSP solution.
-To make the solution, fill the plastic bucket or trash can with water.
+Fill the plastic bucket or trash can with water to make the solution.
 Add 1 tsp.
 TSP per gallon of water, then submerge the filters in this solution for a couple of hours.
 If possible, soak the filters overnight in this solution for the best results.

 Alternatively, you may use a dishwashing detergent instead of a TSP solution.
-Keep in mind that dishwashing detergent designed for machine washing is different compared to the ones designed for hand washing.
+Keep in mind that dishwashing detergent designed for machine washing is different from those designed for hand washing.
 We recommend using dishwashing detergent for machine washing.